 HPTN Scholars Program

-The HIV Prevention Trials Network (HPTN) is proud to offer a scholarship program for early-career U.S. minority investigators funded through a supplement from the National Institute of Allergy and Infectious Diseases (NIAID).
-The program seeks to increase opportunities for scientists from groups under-represented in HIV prevention research.
-Successful applicants will be Investigators who have received their terminal degree (MD, PhD, etc.) and want to work with a mentor scientist in the Network to complete a research project based upon an existing HPTN research study.
+The HIV Prevention Trials Network (HPTN) is proud to offer two scholarship programs for early-career investigators funded through a supplement from the National Institute of Allergy and Infectious Diseases (NIAID).
+The HPTN Scholars Program now includes two components: a domestic (U.S.) program and an international program.
+Both programs seek to increase opportunities for scientists from groups under-represented in HIV prevention research.
+In the domestic program, successful applicants will be Investigators who have received their terminal degree (MD, Phd, etc).
+For the international version, current MD, PhD, and MBChB students may apply, along with individuals having already graduated with their terminal degree.
+In both programs, applicants should desire to work with a mentor scientist in the Network to complete a research project based upon an existing HPTN research study.

 The HPTN Scholars Program seeks to provide scholar recipients with the knowledge, skills and connections to further their careers as independent investigators in the HIV prevention research field.
 Scholars will: